Early Action vs Early Decision

 Understanding Early Action and Early Decision

-Translated into simpler terms, “early decision” binds a student to attend a specific school while “early action” lets applicants know earlier if they’ve been admitted.
+Translated into simpler terms, early decision binds a student to attend a specific school while early action lets applicants know earlier if they’ve been admitted.
+While you can only apply to one school early decision, you can apply to multiple schools early action.

 It’s worth noting that not all schools offer both options.
-At some universities, applicants who apply via the early action method are also expected not to apply early action or early decision at other schools, too.
+Also, the rules regarding early action may vary from one school to another.
+At some universities, applicants who apply via the early action method are also expected not to apply early action at other schools, too.

-Early decision and early action admissions may offer applicants some benefits.
+Early decision and early action admissions both offer benefits.
 One reason some students opt to apply early is to firm up admission before the usual deadlines.
-If accepted, a student can then prepare well in advance to move to a specific area or attend one institution (assuming it’s binding or they accept the admission offer).
+If accepted early to the school of your choice, you can relax and focus on enjoying your last year of high school.
+You also have time to prepare well in advance to move to a specific area or attend that specific school.

 Making a Decision about Early Decision